 a common information space in which we communicate by sharing information

-The post "Enquire Within Upon Everything: True Stories of the Wondrous Web" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2014/04/enquire-within-upon-everything-true-stories-of-the-wondrous-web/) on April 17, 2014.
+The post "Enquire Within Upon Everything: True Stories of the Wondrous Web" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/04/enquire-within-upon-everything-true-stories-of-the-wondrous-web/) on April 17, 2014.